Drone footage of 'tent city'

 Video

-The "tent city" in Tornillo, Texas can house up to 400 children.
-The BBC captured the first drone footage of the huge camp.
+The 'tent city' in Tornillo, Texas can house up to 400 children.

 -